osisoft/AVEVA-Adapter-OPC-UA-Docs/content/main/shared-content/configuration/egress-endpoints/prepare-egress-destinations.md

     - The account used in an egress configuration needs permissions to create AF elements, element templates, and PI points.

-2. Configure PI Web API to use *Basic* authentication.
+2. Configure PI Web API to use Basic and/or Kerberos authentication.

  For complete steps, as well as best practices and recommendations, see the following topic in the PI Web API User Guide: [Authentication methods](https://docs.osisoft.com/bundle/pi-web-api/page/authentication-methods.html).